I’m not sure if you remember me. It’s been a while since I last wrote to you. Thirty-six years, in fact. Here, let me refresh your memory:

-Heck, I even interviewed you on the phone once, back when I was a music journalist.
+Heck, I even interviewed you on the phone once.
 I think it was around 2003.
 No doubt, that special day was as memorable for you as it was for me.
 (You were sitting on the toilet at the time.
 At least, that’s what you told me.
 I was touched that you immediately felt so connected with me that you would share such a personal detail.
 I mean, sure, it was crass as hell and, frankly, downright off-putting, but still … another example of our special bond.)

 So imagine my sorrow when I recently visited your Twitter page to see how my bro was doing … and found this:

 “Wait a minute,” I thought, squinting for a closer look.
 “Does that really say what I think it says?”

 You blocked me?
 You, Gene Simmons … my bro … my childhood idol … blocked me from following you and reading your tweets? … thafuck Gene?

 I was dismayed.
 What could I, a faithful KISS fan of almost four decades, possibly have done to offend the God of Thunder so badly that you had gone and done something as petty as to block me on Twitter?

 Think, Jon, think.
 Was it that Gene Simmons Easter egg I made a couple of years back?